BlindPanda/LongNote/README.md

 2018-4-10 upload base whole project files
 TODO:
-1. using LiveData replace mvvm databinding Observable
+1. Using LiveData replace mvvm databinding Observable
-2. there is problem with the height of NoteList page
+2. There is a problem with the height of NoteList page need to fix

 To collect experice of coding in kotlin & android architecture, I used my rest time to implement this and share it out